ImperialCollegeLondon/drunc_ui/docs/development.md

 ### drunc

+This service is only used as part of the `drunc` Docker Compose profile.
+See the [Docker Setup overview] for details.

 Runs the various components of the DUNE control system that the web app interfaces with.
 Drunc has a complex set of dependencies collectively referred to the as the DUNE DAQ environment (see the [DUNE DAQ documentation] for more information).
 The upshot is that